 For more information regarding special use, commercial filming, and/or short term leasing at Castle Clinton National Monument, contact the Special Use Permits Coordinator at (212) 825-6990.

 Inquiries can also be made via e-mail to: e-mail us.

-Fill out the application, and send it with a non-refundable application fee of $50 to:
+To apply for a Permit, complete the form, and send it with a non-refundable application fee of $50 to: